AlaSQL/alasql/README.md

 See more detailed [the example](http://alasql.org/demo/004sqlite/).

-### Angular.js and Alasql.js
+### Angular.js and AlaSQL.js

-You can use Alasql together with Angular.js framework:
+You can use AlaSQL together with Angular.js framework:

 ```js
     $scope.exportData = function () {